What is Knee Replacement Surgery?

 MAKOplasty (Robotic partial knee replacement)

-MAKOplasty is a surgical procedure for partial knee arthroplasty using a RIO Robotic Arm Interactive Orthopedic System.
+MAKOplasty is a surgical procedure for partial knee arthroplasty or partial knee replacement surgery using a RIO Robotic Arm Interactive Orthopedic System.

-It enables surgeons to plan partial knee replacement procedures by using three-dimensional computer imaging based on a CT scan.
+It enables orthopaedic surgeons in Singapore to plan partial knee replacement procedures by using three-dimensional computer imaging based on a CT scan.
 This allows them to determine optimal implant size, position, and alignment for each individual patient, and to map out accurately the areas of bone they want to remove.

-During surgery, the robotic arm system provides visual, auditory, and tactile control to help assure that surgeons cut away only the bone planned to be resected prior to surgery.
+During knee replacement surgery, the robotic arm system provides visual, auditory, and tactile control to help assure that knee surgeons cut away only the bone planned to be resected prior to surgery.
 The procedure is said to take the guesswork out of surgery, resulting in accurate and reproducible results.

 Build up daily activities gradually.
 The patient should be able to move around the home and manage stairs carefully.
 However, some routine daily activities may be difficult for a few weeks.
 May need to use a walking stick or crutches for up to six weeks.